WVU-CS330-2024-08-Group05/G5/README.md

 # G5 Snowhere You're Going

+The root directory of our repo acts as our backend, the server, database connection and communication, and API calls are stored here.

 |--index.js              # Server config, handles setting up the server and communication

 |--sql.js                # Database SQL queries and helper function